Understanding the Illegal Market for Personal Information_dark photo of hands typing on a keyboard

 Understanding the Illegal Market for Personal Information

-Buying and selling personal information is big business—and unless you take precautions, your data may be at risk.
+Buying and selling personal information is big business, and unless you take precautions, your data may be at risk.
 Once your data is compromised, it can be difficult to completely recover.
-Starting with an understanding of how the illegal market for personal information works will help you better protect yourself from becoming a victim.
+Understanding how the illegal market for personal information works will help you better protect yourself from becoming a victim.

-The dark web is hidden to most users and lacks typical security and oversight, which creates the possibility for buying and selling personal information.
+The dark web is hidden from most users and lacks typical security and oversight, which creates the possibility of buying and selling personal information.
 Since users can stay anonymous and hide their dealings, it is incredibly difficult to stop their fraudulent activities or undo the damage done to consumers.

 So, how does your info make it from secure websites and your devices to the dark web?
-It’s typically stolen from emails, social media platforms and digital accounts through malware, phishing or confidence schemes.
+It’s typically stolen from emails, social media platforms, and digital accounts through malware, phishing, or confidence schemes.
 Cybercriminals can even access corporate databases through large-scale cyberattacks.
-In 2019 alone, more than four billion records were stolen through data breaches—a 54% increase over the prior year.
+In 2023 alone, over 17 billion records were stolen through data breaches—a 34.5% increase over the prior year.

 Regardless of the method, once thieves have access to your data, they will either use it themselves or sell it on the dark web.

 Each piece of personal info has a price tag.
 A Social Security number may sell for as little as $1.
-Credit card, debit card and banking info can go for as much as $110.
+Credit cards, debit cards, and banking info can go for as much as $110.
 Usernames and passwords for non-financial institution logins are $1, but it can range from $20 to $200 for login info for online payment platforms.

 Other types of info go for hundreds to thousands of dollars, such as: